by Opal Marketing

 Some of us embrace it while others resist.
 Managed well, change can be incredibly impactful and transformative.
 It gives people the opportunity to find better ways to work or challenge the status quo.

-For the past eight years, our customer success team at Opal has worked with some of the brightest marketers in the world on some of the world’s biggest brands (from Starbucks to T-Mobile, Airbnb to Microsoft).
-From our perspective, change management is a critical component to achieving success.
+For the past eight years, our customer success team at Opal has worked with some of the brightest marketers in the world on some of the world’s biggest brands (from Starbucks to Target to Microsoft).
+From our perspective, change management in marketing is a critical component to achieving success.

 Marketing teams are inundated with tools, spreadsheets, calendars and whatever the new “must-have” software is.
 So introducing a new platform that is to become the “single source of truth” for complex teams requires a thoughtful approach to change management.